There are about 145 prisons and correctional institutions throughout the Kingdom of Thailand:

-Most of the prisons were built to house around half the inmates they currently contain.
+Most of the prisons have 145% occupancy levels.
 Inmates sleep side by side in dormitory style rooms, 6m x 4m large, containing 20-30 men, on a concrete floor with glaring lights shining all night long.
 Each cell has one open Asian style toilet and there is no privacy at all.

 b) Food & kitchens

 Prison food contains minimal nutrition and inmates rely heavily upon being able to supplement the prison food.
 Some prisons provide highly desired kitchen areas so, provided they have funds to purchase food, inmates can cook for themselves.
 Prison water is questionable by western standards.